ekudinov/pushbackend/README.md

-The back end of the push notification administration application and is based onNESTJS + CRUD.
+The back end of the push notification administration application and is based on NESTJS + CRUD.

 To start :